-We’ve had a rainy June so far, after a brief warm spell in May.
-I prefer rain to heat at this time of year, but I’m watching my plants, wondering “why is it only the perennials and native weeds are lush?”
+After a brief warm spell in May, we’ve had a rainy June so far.
+I prefer rain to heat at this time of year, but I’m watching my plants, wondering “why are only the perennials and weeds lush?”
 So many of my plants have sprouted and stopped.
-They’re waiting for something, and I’d say it’s the sun.
+They’re waiting for something.
+I’d say it’s the sun.
 Still, with all the transplanting I’ve done, the rain and coolness have helped them take root, rather than die like they did last year.
-With that, pollinators haven’t been around a lot, with fewer flowers to choose from even if the blooms have been on time.

-In the interest of serving bees (and having the bees serve us), I’m celebrating bees because NEXT WEEK, June 17 – 23, is Pollinator Week!
-(I had to use all caps because I’m excited about it.)
+In the interest of serving bees (and having the bees serve us), I’m celebrating bees because June 17 – 23 [2013 AND 2019] is Pollinator Week!
 The Pollinator Partnership has tons of information about pollinators and what we can do to be as hospitable to them as possible.

 Bees that pollinate are honeybees, bumble bees, and many solitary types such as Mason (or orchard) bees.
+Honeybees and bumble bees pollinate cultivated crops; native bees pollinate native plants.
 To learn more about bees, check out the videos on the Pollinator Partnership website, put together by Burt’s Bees, Wild for Bees, and Isabella Rosselini.

-Even more fascinating is the CBC Ideas radio documentary “Dancing in the Dark.”
+Even more fascinating is CBC Ideas radio/podcast “Dancing in the Dark.”
 If you want to learn a lot about bees’ variety, language, complexity and sheer sophistication in a short time, listen to this!

 Why should you care about bees?